akazemian/Decoding-Mental-State/README.md

 ## Results

-The graph below shows the average of the AUC scores of the 2 trials for each subject (for subject b, the score corresponds to the first trial only).
-The total average AUC score is 83%.
-The average score for each subject is as follows:
+The graph below shows the mean AUC score from each subjects' trials (for subject b, the score corresponds to the first trial only).
+The total average AUC score was found to be 83%.
+The mean AUC score for each subject is as follows:

 Subject A : 91%